ActiveWafl/SyrupParser/README.md

 +    **Functional Indent**

-	In Syrup a tab character (or two or more consecutive spaces) is the delimiter between the Values in a Horizontal Value List (similar to CSV).
+	In Syrup a tab character (or two consecutive spaces where the second space's position in the line can be divided evenly by the tab-depth) is the delimiter between the Values in a Horizontal Value List (similar to CSV).
 	However, consecutive tab characters, (or any space following consecutive spaces [ex: 3 spaces]) are treated as if they are a single tab character.
 	This allows the Horizontal Value Lists to be lined up in a human readable row of cells.